forwinder15/learndiesels/content/posts/2019-05-03--the-tool-guide-for-new-diesel-mechanics/index.md

 **I do recommend a few tools on here but, do your own research.
 Tools are a personal thing.
 You need to find what works best for you.**

-Look on swap sites like Criagslist and garage sells.
+Look on swap sites like craigslist and garage sells.
 You might find a retired mechanic or a window looking to get rid of a whole set for cheap.
 You can find some great deals and get a lot of tools at once like this.

 ![sale](./sale.png)